Fridays with Vicky 95

 Don’t underestimate the free tools that are offered here.
 They are very useful!

 Social media – I finally put in some effort with Twitter.
 I schedule posts to go out on a regular basis.
 I got some new followers so it’s going in the right direction.
 There’s so much more work to do here though.
-Going forward I want to increase my presence on Twitter, also start working with my Facebook page.
+Going forward I want to increase my presence on Twitter, also start working on my Facebook page.

-YouTube – I did not get around to create any new videos this month, but this is definitely something I have on my to do list.
+YouTube – I did not get around to create any new videos this month, but this is definitely something I have on my to-do list.
 I know the traffic it can bring, it just takes a little time to do it.

 Will this case study site break the 3K mark next month?
 Don’t miss the update, sign up for the newsletter below…